unleaktrade/generate_keypair/README.md

 cargo run
 ```

-This will generate one random keypair and print the public and private keys with color formatting.
+This will generate one random keypair and print the public and secret keys with color formatting.

 ### Generate multiple keypairs